LeonardoBrusini/ingsw2022-AM28/.github/Readme.md

 # Launch server and clients using JAR file:
 -----------------------------------------------------
 ## CLI configuration
-1. Download Windows Terminal (unlike the classic cmd, it supports all necessary unicode characters) https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701
+- Download Windows Terminal (unlike the classic cmd, it supports all necessary unicode characters) https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701
-2. From WINDOWS 10/11, go to SETTINGS -> Date / time and language -> LANGUAGE -> Settings
+- From WINDOWS 10/11, go to SETTINGS -> Date / time and language -> LANGUAGE -> Settings
    language administration -> Administration options -> Change system locale.
    Add the check to "use UTF-8 unicode for high level language support"

-Open server from terminal typing "java -jar <file path> -s [port]".
+Open server from terminal typing "java -jar \<file path\> -s [port]".<br/>

-Oper CLI client from terminal typing "java -jar <file path> -c [server ip] [server port]".
+Oper CLI client from terminal typing "java -jar \<file path\> -c [server ip] [server port]".

 ## GUI
-Double click on the jar file.
+- Double click on the jar file.
 Server ip and port will be asked on title screen.
 --------------------------------------------------------

 You need at least 1 server and 2 clients are required to start the client